Tag Archives: Kristin Scott Thomas

 Read my spoiler-free movie review of Military Wives (2020).

-Military Wives is a new drama / comedy Kristin Scott Thomas, Sharon Horgan and Emma Lowndes.
+Military Wives is a new drama/comedy starring Kristin Scott Thomas, Sharon Horgan and Emma Lowndes.

-From director Peter Cattaneo, Military wives is a story where being at the centre of a media sensation and global movement is the last thing a group of women expected; when they formed a choir while their partners away serving in Afghanistan…
+From director Peter Cattaneo, Military Wives is a story where being at the centre of a media sensation and global movement is the last thing a group of women expected; when they formed a choir while their partners were away serving in Afghanistan.

 I’m in for the story of an experience I’ve never had and what sounds like a great performance of Cyndi Lauper’s classic, ‘Time After Time.‘ I also like that this trailer has me thinking of the rather charming Calendar Girls (2003).